schen8180/data440/hw8/hw8_report.md

 *A: Give a brief explanation of how the k-Means algorithm operates on this data.
 What features is the algorithm considering?*

-The k-Means algorithm from the python program takes in the data and the number of clusters that the user specifies and creates clusters of the data based on the number of clusters the user assigns.
+The k-means algorithm from the Python program takes in the data and the number of clusters the user specifies and creates data sets based on the number of clusters the user assigns.
 It works by finding the distinct groups or clusters of data that are closest together.
-Then it partitions the data into clusters based on distances of the data mean to that data point.
+Then, it partitions the data into clusters based on the distances of the data mean to that data point.

 *B: How many iterations were required for each value of `k`?*

-The number of iterations vary by each value of k
+The number of iterations vary by each value of k.

 *C: Which `k` value created the most reasonable clusters?
 For that grouping, characterize the accounts that were clustered into each group.*